md-ash-dot/rpsls-game/README.md

 ### SOLVED BUGS

-- The scores were not updating.
+- The scores were not updated.

-  - Fix: There were unassigned functions, which were interupting the code flow, which were later removed until using it again.
+  - Fix: There were unassigned functions, that were interrupting the code flow, which were later removed until using it again.

 - The buttons were not registering on the game.

-  - Fix: There were errors breaking the codeflow, which was later corrected.
+  - Fix: Errors were breaking the codeflow, which was later corrected.

 - Font-awesome icons were not appearing.